johnpmitsch/katello/README.md

 git fetch jomitsch
 git checkout jomitsch/katello_challenge
 ```
-2. `bundle exec rake db:migrate` to migrate the database
+2. `cd ../foreman && bundle exec rake db:migrate` to migrate the database
 3. `bundle exec rake katello:seed_fruits` to seed them fruits
 4. Start a server
 5. Ensure you can call the fruits API endpoint and fruits are returned `curl -u admin:changeme -H "Content-Type: application/json" localhost:3000/katello/api/v2/fruits`
+6. The backend and the routing has already been set up for `$FOREMAN_URL/fruits`.

 ## Task

-In `webpack/scenes/Fruits` You will see the file structure to add the Fruits page.
-The backend and the routing has already been setup.
-Fill in these files with the appropiate React and Redux code to call the fruits API and display a list of fruit with a name and color columns.
+In `~/katello/webpack/scenes/Fruits` you will see the file structure to add the Fruits page.
+Fill in these files with the appropriate React and Redux code to call the fruits API and display a list of fruit with a name and color columns.
 Be sure to use the [Table](https://github.com/Katello/katello/tree/master/webpack/move_to_foreman/components/common/table) that Katello provides.

 ## Tips